-Ian Ali Micah Meskowitz Chris Angyal Danielle Smith iaa219@lehigh.edu mim219@lehigh.edu cka217@lehigh.edu des219@lehigh.edu
+lan Ali Jia Hao Giam Danielle Smith iaa219@lehigh.edu jhg321@lehigh.edu des219@lehigh.edu

-Your primary contact should be your recitation leader, a.k.a your teaching assistant (TA).
+You'll see your recitations leaders, a.k.a your teaching assistant (TA), twice a week in small groups, and they are your primary contact.
 If you have questions or need more help with an assignment, ask during recitations, or get a meeting with your TA.
 Office hours will be set independently.
 Your professor's office hours are given above.